SvelteKit Integration

 export async function handle({ event, resolve }) {

-return svelteKitHandler({ event, resolve, auth });
+return svelteKitHandler({ event, resolve, auth, building });

 }